oven-sh/bun/README.md

 #### Lockfile

-`bun.lockb` is Bun’s binary lockfile format.
+`bun.lockb` is bun’s binary lockfile format.

 #### Why is it binary?

-In a word: Performance.
-Bun’s lockfile saves & loads incredibly quickly, and saves a lot more data than what is typically inside lockfiles.
+In a word: Performance. bun’s lockfile saves & loads incredibly quickly, and saves a lot more data than what is typically inside lockfiles.

 #### How do I inspect it?